-If someone has both addiction and a mental health disorder, they are classified as having co-occurring disorders (a.k.a. “dual diagnoses”).
+If someone has both addiction and a mental health disorder, they are classified as having co-occurring disorders (previously known as “dual diagnoses”).
 These disorders impact nearly every aspect of an individual’s mental, physical, and spiritual life.
 At Origins, we know that co-occurring mental health and substance use disorders impact one another and must be treated together.

 According to the National Survey of Substance Abuse Treatment Services (N-SSATS), about 45% of Americans seeking addiction treatment have been diagnosed as having co-occurring mental and substance use disorders.
 This includes mental health disorders such as anxiety or depression.
 These conditions must be treated simultaneously alongside the disease of addiction in order to achieve sustained recovery.
 After primary addiction treatment, an aftercare plan will recommend continuing care options to address such conditions.

 Integrated treatment is comprehensive programming that offers all of the therapeutic resources necessary to help the individual heal physically, mentally, and spiritually.
 There is no one cause of addiction, though living with a mental health disorder may increase the likelihood of developing a substance use disorder — and vice versa.
 Everyone is different.
 In some cases, a mental health disorder predates the development of a drug or alcohol abuse.
 In other cases, mental health symptoms are not apparent until after addiction has taken hold — sometimes, these conditions are exacerbated or worsened by drug use.

 Every patient deserves a treatment plan designed with their individual needs in mind.
 Origins provides carefully designed treatment plans that take every aspect of a person’s wellbeing into consideration: body, mind, and spirit.